-- Purchase of securities on margin. - Purchase of non-registered securities, such as private placements. - Short sales. - Pledge, mortgage, or hypothecate any securities except for loans of securities that are fully collateralized. - Purchase securities of the trustee, investment manager, its parent, or its affiliates.
+- Purchase of securities on margin.

+- Purchase of non-registered securities.

+- Short sales.

+- Pledge, mortgage, or hypothecate any securities except for loans of securities that are fully collateralized.

+- Purchase securities of the trustee, investment manager, its parent, or its affiliates.

 Diversification and Credit Quality